-Technical Qualifications and Identification of a product development and/or service plan, commercialization timeline, financing, product marketing, legal/regulatory considerations including intellectual property, infrastructure requirements, data dissemination, U.S. manufacturing plan and product distribution.
-Resources (Approximately 20% of the Technical Volume) following information: Describe the Project Team's unique qualifications and expertise, including those of key subrecipients.
+Technical Qualifications and o Identification of a product development and/or service plan, commercialization timeline, financing, product marketing, legal/regulatory considerations including intellectual property, infrastructure requirements, data dissemination, U.S. manufacturing plan and product distribution.
+The Technical Qualifications and Resources should contain the Resources (Approximately 20% of the Technical Volume) Describe the Project Team's unique qualifications and expertise, including those of key subrecipients.
 Describe the Project Team's existing equipment and facilities that will facilitate the successful completion of the proposed project; include a justification of any new equipment or facilities requested as part of the project.
 This section should also include relevant, previous work efforts, demonstrated innovations, and how these enable the applicant to achieve the project objectives.
 Describe the time commitment of the key team members to support the project.
 Attach one-page resumes for key participating team members as an appendix.
 Resumes do not count towards the page limit.
 Multi-page resumes are discouraged.
 Describe the technical services to be provided by DOE/NNSA FFRDCs, if applicable.
-For multi-organizational or multi-investigator projects, describe succinctly: The roles and the work to be performed by each PI and Key Participant; Business agreements between the applicant and each PI and Key Participant; How the various efforts will be integrated and managed; Process for making decisions on scientific/technical direction; Publication arrangements; Intellectual Property issues; and Communication plans iii.
+For multi-organizational or multi-investigator projects, describe succinctly: • The roles and the work to be performed by each PI and Key Participant; • Business agreements between the applicant and each PI and Key Participant; • How the various efforts will be integrated and managed; • Process for making decisions on scientific/technical direction; • Publication arrangements; • Intellectual Property issues; and Communication plans iii.
 Statement of Project Objectives (SOPO)